-Credit unions were chartered in 1934 with the noble purpose of providing credit services to modest to low income consumers who shared a common bond.
-Congress granted credit unions a federal income tax exemption reserved for nonprofits and charities to better fulfill that mission.
+Credit unions were chartered in 1934 with the noble purpose of providing credit services to consumers of modest means who shared a common bond.
+To help them achieve that mission, Congress granted credit unions a tax status reserved for nonprofits and charities.
 Eighty-plus years later, it has become increasingly clear that the largest credit unions have strayed far from their original mission while credit union regulators have turned a blind eye.
-Their regulators readily rubber-stamp the steady mission creep and allow credit unions to offer services far beyond their initial charter.
+The credit union regulators readily rubber-stamp the steady mission creep, allowing credit unions to offer services far beyond their initial charter.

-Today, there are 304 large credit unions that each have more than a BILLION dollars in assets but are required to pay ZERO in federal income taxes.
-Although these billion dollar credit unions make up just 5% of the credit union industry, they enjoy 75% of the tax benefit, leaving small credit unions who have stuck to their original mission at a competitive disadvantage.
+Today, more than 300 credit unions have assets exceeding a billion dollars yet are required to pay zero in federal income taxes.
+Although these billion-dollar credit unions make up just 5% of the credit union industry, they enjoy 75% of the tax benefit.
+Small credit unions and community banks who have stuck to their original mission are left at a competitive disadvantage.

-And even more alarmingly, American taxpayers are poised to make up for credit unions’ federal income tax exemption to the tune of more than $20 billion over the next ten years.
-That’s $20 billion that could be used for important federal programs or to shore up the federal deficit.
+Even more alarmingly, American taxpayers are poised to make up for credit unions’ federal income tax exemption to the tune of more than $20 billion over the next ten years.
+That’s $20 billion that could be used for important public services or to reduce the federal deficit.

-Congress never intended for allegedly nonprofit credit unions to take advantage of their tax status by sponsoring NFL teams and NBA arenas, showering executives with multi-million dollar compensation packages, and buying banks and ad agencies.
-But that’s exactly where the tax-exempt dollars are going to increase large credit unions’ own profits.
+Congress never intended for allegedly nonprofit credit unions to take advantage of their tax status by sponsoring NFL teams and NBA arenas and buying banks and ad agencies.
+But that’s exactly where the tax-exempt dollars are going — to increase large credit unions’ own profits.

 The jig is up.
 It’s time for large credit unions to pay their own way.